 Trackers can be created in two ways:

-- Automatically when a shipment is purchased through the EasyPost API or Dashboard.
+- Shipment-Based Tracking: When a shipment is purchased through the EasyPost API or Dashboard.

 -